 Use a Real Estate Agent Anyway

-Unlike with a typical house sale, when selling your house to a friend or family member in Bloomfield HIlls , you already have a buyer, someone you know and trust.
+Unlike with a typical house sale, when selling your house to a friend or family member in Metro Detroit , you already have a buyer, someone you know and trust.
 So it’s tempting not to hire an agent and do it all yourself.
 But that, according to real estate experts, is often a mistake.
 “It can be tempting to bypass the regular process of hiring a real estate agent to broker the deal.
 And indeed, this is one of the very few home sale circumstances when it could be an acceptable plan . . .
 Then again, even seemingly simple and straightforward real estate transactions can get contentious, especially when the buyer is a family member.”

 A qualified local agent can help smooth out the process when things get contentious, especially during negotiations, and help keep the peace between you and your friend or family member.
 Without the cooler objective view and guidance of your agent, relationships could be permanently damaged.
 And your agent will know all the legalities involved in selling to a friend or family member and can steer you clear of tax and legal issues.